esaulpaugh/abiv3/SPEC.md

 ### Byte zero:

 The first (leftmost) three bits of the first byte are the version number in unsigned big-endian two's complement format.
 This is version 0.
-Versions 1-7 are reserved to accomodate future encoding formats.
+Versions 1-7 are reserved to accommodate future encoding formats.

 The last (rightmost) five bits of the first byte are the function identifier, an unsigned big-endian integer which is used instead of a four-byte hash selector.
 If the function ID is 31 or larger, all five bits are set and the RLP encoding of the ID is appended after byte zero.